hamxamehboob/quiz-app/README.md

 ## Features:

-1. Splash Screen:
+1.Splash Screen:

 * The splash screen appears when the app is launched and displays the app logo or a loading animation.

 * It creates an initial loading experience for users while the app initializes.

 * After a set duration, it automatically transitions to the onboard screen.

-2. Login and Signup Screens:
+2.Login and Signup Screens:

 * Users can either log in with their existing credentials or sign up for a new account.